 - Development of a harmonious character based on all-rounded growth—physical, mental, moral, and spiritual.

 - Recognition of the dignity of the individual and the spiritual unity and equality of all human beings.

 - Realization of the fact that one’s true welfare and progress is inseparably linked to that of others, and that sharing and loving service must become an integral part of one’s life.

 - Stress on the truth that we are the makers of our own destiny, and

 - Individual and social well-being can be achieved only through steady and sustained effort.

-The Bala Mandir classes at the Chennai Math are held on the same lines and with the same objectives as mentioned above.
 The children are admitted into three groups, Shuka, Vyasa and Parashara according to their ages.
-Shuka group has students studying in stds 3, and 4; Vyasa, from standards 5, 6 and 7; and Parashara from Stds 8, 9 and 10.
+Shuka group has students studying in standards 3rd and 4th; Vyasa, from standards 5th , 6th and 7th; and Parashara from standards 8th, 9th and 10th.
 The classes are held on Sundays from 9.00 am to 12.30 pm.
 Vedic chanting, Vishnu Sahasranama chanting, bhajans, yogasanas, drawing of divine pictures, narration of stories from the lives of Sri Ramakrishna, Sri Sarada Devi, Swami Vivekananda and great saints, spoken Sanskrit are some of the popular items taught by a number of volunteer teachers.
-350 Students take part in these programmes.
+350 Students take part in these programs.
 Summer camps, held every year from 1st to 30th May, draw a huge number of students.
-At the end of the camp, a cultural programme is put up by the children before a vast audience of parents and well-wishers.
+At the end of the camp, a cultural program is put up by the children before a vast audience of parents and well-wishers.